 Indoor grilling offers the best of both worlds — the Maillard reaction and wood smoke-flavor.

 Purists may nobly prefer to deny themselves the pleasure until they can get outdoors.
-But the more reasonable and relentlessly grill-happy cheerfully continue to explore ways to get our grill on indoors or out.
+But the more reasonable and relentlessly grill-happy cooks will cheerfully continue to explore ways to get our grill on indoors or out.

 If you have any further tips on how to grill indoors that we’ve not covered, please feel free to share those tips with us in the comment section below.